tektoncd/pipeline/docs/developers/README.md

           type: storage
   ```

-- If the resource is declared only in output but not in input for task and the
-  resource defined with `TargetPath` then the copy step includes resource being
+- Same as input, if the output resource is declared with `TargetPath` then the copy step
-  copied to PVC to path `/pvc/task_name/resource_name` from
+includes resource being copied to PVC to path `/pvc/task_name/resource_name`
-  `/workspace/outputstuff` like the following example.
+from `/workspace/outputstuff` like the following example.

   ```yaml
   kind: Task